by Nebula Haze

 For feeding (water plus nutrients), you will hand-water them whenever your plants get dry and you will provide them with all the nutrients they need right in their water.

-For lights, all you need are some cheap CFLs (Compact Florescent Lights) like the ones you get from your local hardware store.
+For lights, all you need are some cheap CFLs (Compact Fluorescent Lights) like the ones you get from your local hardware store.

-For a stealth marijuana grow inside a tinyl space, nothing can beat CFLs as marijuana grow lights.
+For a stealth marijuana grow inside a tiny space, nothing can beat CFLs as marijuana grow lights.

-Because CFLs have a short light range (8 inch max) theis tutorial works best for growing plants that are kept shorter than 3-4 feet.
+Because CFLs have a short light range (8-12 inch max), this tutorial works best for growing plants that are kept shorter than 3-4 feet.
 You want to focus on training your plants to grow wide instead of tall.

 That means you will choose either…

-A compact grow when you keep your marijuana plants small and harvest often OR
+- A compact grow when you keep your marijuana plants small and harvest often (great choice for beginners who want a quick harvest) OR

-A controlled grow where you allow your plants to get bigger / wider, but you maximize the CFL light range by training your marijuana plants to grow short and bushy
+- A controlled grow where you allow your plants to get bigger / wider, but you maximize the CFL light range by training your marijuana plants to grow short and bushy.
+This is a great choice for growers who don’t mind waiting a few more weeks in order to get a bigger harvest.

 You can still get at least a couple of ounces off each plant, even when plants are kept short and you will be able to harvest your crop in only 3-4 months.